 Really isn’t that what my students are paying me for, what I know and learned over the years.

 When I started training there wasn’t much information out there for Jiu-Jitsu you could buy some DVDs, advertised in some magazine, that would give you a little information.
 But there was always information that you just couldn’t get unless you were right there with the person who made the videos.
+Here is how to choose a criminal defense lawyer in case you need to get help with your case.

 But today there is just so much information out there just a few key strokes away on Google or YouTube.
 And I know it can be too much for a new student who is just starting out in Jiu-Jitsu.